silverl/MQTT-on-Windows-Power-State-Change/readme.md

 Create a Windows Task Scheduler job with the following properties:

+## General

+Run whether user is logged on or not.

+Running as SYSTEM or running with elevated privileges is not necessary.

 ## Triggers

 Create a trigger to begin the task "On an event"